How To Write a Compelling Backstory For Your Horror Character

 Establish The Basics: What is Their Name?
 What Do They Look Like?
 How Old are they?
 There is a wide range of questions you can ask your character to understand them better.

 Dive Into Their Motivation: What are the reasons that led them up to this point?
-Characters often have different motivations for an inciting incident to occur.
+Horror characters often have different motivations for an inciting incident to occur, even if they are considered a villian.
 This can often change over time as well.
+Sometimes that motivation is survival.
+Sometimes it’s guilt.
+Sometimes it’s something they can’t quite name.

 Once you square away these essential backstory elements, you can then refine your technique.